Peter’s Gardening Tips for April 2020

-Garden with care though as frosts can still be possible and there is a slight colder snap due next week.
+Garden with care though as frosts can still be possible as the night time temperatures are still very low.

-So much to do in the garden now, it’s a challenge to know where to begin … here are my top tips for this month:
+If you are lucky enough to have a garden to enjoy, there is much to do right now, it’s a challenge to know where to begin … here are my top tips for this month:

 Perk up your lawn with a feed, weed and moss killer.
 Aerating the lawn is a must after winter.
 This can be done by standing on a fork in a lawn and gently pulling back on the fork – not breaking the handle!
 The ground will lift a bit and crack the surface so improving drainage and critically getting more air to the roots of the grass.
 Alternatively, you could invest in a pair of Lawn Aerating Sandals.
 This will help the grass to grow and reduce moss and algae.
 If your lawn is large forget doing the above by hand or foot and hire a Lawn Aerating machine, either with solid tines or a slitting machine.
 After scarifying or aerating, any bare patches can be over-seeded with new grass seed lightly covered with fresh soil, and keep watered.
 If the whole lawn is looking thin, then over-seed the whole area, one handful of seed to the square yard/metre.
 A lawn spreader can be hired for use on larger areas.